Flavour specific neutrino self-interaction: $H_0$ tension and IceCube: Introduction

 There is a discrepancy between the determination of the Hubble constant $H_0$ from Planck \cite{Aghanim:2018eyx} (which assumes the $\Lambda$CDM cosmology) and those from local measurements based on distance ladder and time delay in lensing observations which points to new physics beyond the $\Lambda$CDM model \cite{Efstathiou:2013via,Bernal:2016gxb,Verde:2019ivm,DiValentino:2020zio}.
 The Planck observation finds the value $H_0 = (67.27 \pm 0.60)$ km/s/Mpc which is in 4.4$\sigma$ disagreement compared for example to the SHOES collaboration \cite{Riess:2019cxk} determination of $H_0 = (74.03 \pm 1.42)$ km/s/Mpc, based on the observations by the Hubble Space Telescope of Cepheids in the Large Magellanic Cloud.
 One of the ways to alleviate the $H_0$ tension is to have a large self-interaction between neutrinos \cite{Kreisch:2019yzn}.
 Self-interaction delays the free-streaming of neutrinos and neutrinos cluster at smaller length scales.
 This is compensated by increasing $H_0$.
 In ref. \cite{Kreisch:2019yzn} the best fit value of $H_0$ which is closer to the distance ladder values was obtained by taking an effective neutrino self-interaction ${\cal L}= G_{\rm eff} (\bar \nu \nu )(\bar \nu \nu )$ with $G_{\rm eff}$ having two preferred values where moderate self-interaction (MI) has $\log_{10}(G_{\rm eff} {\rm MeV^2})=-3.90^{+1.0}_{-0.93}$ and strong self-interaction (SI) has $\log_{10}(G_{\rm eff} {\rm MeV^2})=-1.35^{+0.12}_{-0.066}$.
 In a similar analysis in ref.~\cite{Park:2019ibn}, it is shown that when considering only WMAP data, which measures TT anisotropy spectrum up to multipole $l \leq 1200$, the bimodal peaks in the probability of $\log_{10}(G_{\rm eff} {\rm MeV^2})$ disappears and neutrino self interactions are consistent with zero.
 The bimodal distribution of $\log_{10}(G_{\rm eff} {\rm MeV^2})$ appears when Planck TT and TE data between $1200 \leq l \leq 2500$ are included.

 In ref.~\cite{Kreisch:2019yzn} and \cite{Park:2019ibn} (and in earlier studies of CMB with neutrino self-interactions \cite{Oldengott:2017fhy}, \cite{Lancaster:2017ksf}) the neutrino self-interaction that is considered is identical for all neutrino flavours.
 It has been pointed out that such large flavour universal couplings of neutrinos which implies mediator masses of $\cal O( {\rm MeV})$ is severely constrained from particle physics.
 Strong bounds on $\nu$ self-interactions come from meson decays \cite{Blinov:2019gcj, Lyu:2020lps}, neutrino-less double beta decay \cite{Deppisch:2020sqh} and from $Z$ and $\tau$ decays \cite{Brdar:2020nbj}.
 Neutrino-less double beta decays rule out Majoron mediated $\nu_e$ interactions as a solution to the $H_0$ tension \cite{Deppisch:2020sqh}.
 Decays of $\pi^+ / K^+$ to $e^+ \nu_e$ and $\mu^+ \nu_\mu$ put strong constrains on $\nu_e$ and $\nu_\mu$ interactions while the constraints on $\nu_\tau$ couplings are determined only from $D_s^+ \rightarrow \tau^+ \nu_\tau$ which is not so well constrained \cite{Blinov:2019gcj, Lyu:2020lps}.
 The $Z$ and $\tau$ invisible decay width give the strongest bounds for heavy scalar mediators ( $m_\phi > 300 {\rm MeV}$) couplings to $\nu_\tau$ \cite{Brdar:2020nbj}.
-To summarize, particle physics allows the self-interactions of $\nu_\tau$ in the MI region ($m_\phi\sim 10 -100 {\rm MeV}$) while universal flavour coupling solution considered in \cite{Kreisch:2019yzn, Park:2019ibn} as a solution to the $H_0$ tension is ruled out~\cite{Blinov:2019gcj}.
+To summarize, particle physics allows the self-interactions of $\nu_\tau$ in the MI region ($m_\phi\sim 10 -100 {\rm MeV}$) while universal flavour coupling interaction explored by refs. \cite{Kreisch:2019yzn, Park:2019ibn} in context of $H_0$ tension is ruled out as shown in ref.~\cite{Blinov:2019gcj}.